gagle/node-argp/README.md

     //If no path is provided, it tries to read the "./package.json" file .readPackage ("path/to/package.json")
     .body ()
-        //The object an argument definition and the text of the help message are
-        //configured at the same time
         .group ("Arguments")
         .argument ("arg", { description: "Sample argument" }) .group ("Options")